What is the fastest way to pass the driving test! Find out how long it takes to learn to drive quickly and pass the driving test fast without delay

 - It takes most people 40 hours of lessons to learn to drive with another 22 hours of practice driving with family or friends

-- With a two-hour driving lesson each week you would normally be ready to take the driving test within 4 to 5 months.
+- With a two-hour driving lesson each week you would expect to be ready to take the driving test within 4 to 5 months.

 Your driving lessons can take place over several months or as little as one week.
 What is best for you?